Spring forward. Land on a pile of books. Read them all.

 One of the great benefits of book club is that it pushes me to read books I wouldn’t have chosen for myself (or, in this case, pushes a book to the top of my absurdly long to-read list).
 The other great benefit, and the pertinent one this month, is the club part of book club – getting to discuss and process the book with others.
 Beloved is a literary masterpiece, with deep and interwoven themes of mother-daughter relationships, the echoes of slavery across generations and even beyond death, isolation, and revenge.
 That Beloved’s incursion is overcome thanks to the simple act of Denver asking for help especially touched me – it’s not easy to ask for help sometimes, but those are the times help is most needed.
 But it’s also a famously intense novel, so having the perspective of others and the outlet of discussion was particularly helpful – more so, in fact, than any other book we’ve read since I joined.
 In fact, there is so much to unpack and digest here that I really struggled with where to start writing this: there’s nothing I can say about Beloved that hasn’t already been said, and which has been said by people who have spent much more time and who have much more relevant lived experience than I do.
 A few months ago, I wrote about how much I gained from returning to His Dark Materials for the third time at three very different times in my life.
 I very much look forward to returning to Beloved in ten years as well, for the same reasons.

 Story genre: high concept, thriller, commentary.
 Setting genre: historical, ghost story.
+Traditional genre: literary fiction, could make a case for horror.
 Reason I read it: book club.
 Rating: 3/3

 Come Tumbling Down, Seanan McGuire